peteroupc/CBOR/README.md

 Release Notes
 -----------

-In version 2.3.1 (.NET version only):
+In version 2.3.1:

 - Fixed NuGet package
+- No changes of note in the Java version

 In version 2.3: